What is artificial intelligence - and what influence will the technology have in our society?

 – And it's a challenge because you don't know which bias and which prejudices the AI system has developed during its training, he says.

 – But if you handle these challenges in a good way, the potential for artificial intelligence is enormous.
 And if you use the technology constructively, it can contribute to solving some of society's biggest challenges and improve the lives of millions of people around the world.

-As a society, Luís Cruz-Filipe therefore believes that we should intensify efforts to explore and develop artificial intelligence.
+Therefore, Luís Cruz-Filipe believes that we as a society should intensify efforts to explore and develop artificial intelligence.

 These systems can justify and substantiate their conclusions if you challenge their conclusions - and they can learn from their mistakes.

 – Because you can understand their thinking, they are much more trustworthy.
 It is also easier to assess whether they exhibit bias and prejudice.
 And thus you can better counteract such pitfalls, says Luís Cruz-Filipe.

 Luís Cruz-Filipe is associate professor in artificial intelligence at the Department of Mathematics and Computer Science at the University of Southern Denmark in Odense.
 He is heading the new bachelor's programme Artificial Intelligence, which will accept its first class in September 2023.